cloudmesh-community/book/chapters/container/docker-rest.md

 ### Ubuntu and OSX

-Please use our instructions on installying pyenv.
+Please use our instructions on installing pyenv.

 ### Windows